ioBroker/ioBroker.welcome/README.md

 ![Welcome](img/screen.png)

-You can provide the instance, to which it will be redirected automatically by opening of the welcome page.
+Optionally, you can provide the instance, to which it will be redirected automatically by opening of the welcome page.

 <!--
 	Placeholder for the next version (at the beginning of the line):